 Step 1: Understand Why Reverse T3 Is Bad for You

 A healthy thyroid gland produces these essential hormones needed for body function: T4, T3, T2, T1, and calcitonin.
-T3 or Triiodothyronine is an active hormone which possesses more of the hormone “strength” needed to convert oxygen and calories into your body’s much-needed energy.
+T3 or triiodothyronine is an active hormone that possesses more of the hormone “strength” needed to convert oxygen and calories into your body’s much-needed energy.

 If your doctor suspects that you have an underactive thyroid, it means your thyroid is producing an unnecessary hormone: reverse T3.

-Remember, reverse T3 is essentially an inactive hormone, and the more you have it, the more your body will experience hypothyroidism symptoms.
+Remember, reverse T3 is essentially an inactive hormone, and the more you have it, the more your body will experience hypothyroid symptoms.

 Step 2: Learn Why Your Body Produces Reverse T3